 The number of users currently assigned or allocated a seat on an FT.com group subscription.
 This is a net figure, so will exclude people who have left the licence.

-The number of users who have made at least one visit to FT.com since being assigned to the subscription.
+The number of users who have had at least one page view since being assigned to the subscription.

 The number of users who haven't visited FT.com since being assigned to the subscription or the start of the licence.